“They developed breast cancer at less than half the rate of the group with the typical diet.”

-That was the remarkable finding of a recent study conducted by a research team from Marshall University in West Virginia and published in the journal Nutrition and Cancer.
+That was the remarkable finding of an animal study conducted by a research team from Marshall University in West Virginia and published in the journal Nutrition and Cancer.

 I bet you’re wondering what this “special diet” consisted of, right?

 Well you’re not going to believe this one.
 It was simply the addition of the humble walnut to their diet that caused the cancer rate to plummet.

 Of course I’ve sung the praises of this remarkable healing food before, so maybe it won’t come as a total surprise.

 I’ve told you before about the heart-healthy omega-3 fatty acids and ALA that the walnut has hidden inside its shell.
 And I’ve explained how a regular handful of these healthy nuts could play an important role in fighting off heart disease and diabetes.

 Then I wrote to you about the remarkable findings of a researcher from the American Chemical Society who had concluded that walnuts packed in more antioxidants, and higher-quality ones, than all of the other common nuts tested.

 But it looks like the walnut may one day be able to update its resume with “cancer fighter.”

 Marshall University researchers compared the effects of a typical mouse diet and one that contained regular English walnuts across a rodent’s entire lifespan; feeding them to mouse moms from conception all the way through weaning and then, eventually, the mouse eating the walnuts on its own as an adult.